What Is: Carbon Offsetting with a Blue Carbon Project

 How do blue carbon ecosystems combat climate change?

-However, research in recent years have discovered that - despite the methane generation - coastal ecosystems sequester and store large quantities of carbon.
+However, research in recent years have discovered that coastal ecosystems actually store large quantities of carbon.
 For example, mangroves can store between 3-5 times more carbon than tropical forests, and can continue doing so for longer.
-Protecting and restoring mangrove ecosystems alone can mitigate 108 million metric tonnes of CO2e per year.
+Protecting and restoring mangrove ecosystems can mitigate 108 million metric tonnes of CO2e per year.

 The reason for this is because mangroves do not just store carbon in woody biomass.
 They also trap sediment from river flows which carry carbon from all the ecosystems upstream.
 The carbon-laden sediment then stays in storage for hundreds of years.
 This means, unlike terrestrial forests, mangrove forests can continue to store carbon even after the forest itself is mature and respirates in equilibrium.